Welcome to today's edition of the Rush 24-7 podcast.

 A lot of followers in your party.

-It won't hurt him as he rushed for president.
+It won't hurt him as he was.

 What does that mean?

-Look, everybody knows, folks, if if Christie is the Republican nominee, I'm not suggesting people vote for Hillary.
+Look, everybody knows, folks, if Christie is the Republican nominee, I'm not suggesting people vote for Hillary.

-This is absurd here, what what's being done.
+This is absurd here, what's being done.

 All we're doing is analyzing Republican chances as we go forward.

-And we know that the this guy's leaving out a crucial aspect of everything mentioned yesterday, and that is how the Republican establishment is at war with its own base.
+And we know that this guy's leaving out a crucial aspect of everything mentioned yesterday, and that is how the Republican establishment is at war with its own base.

-That was the fundamental point being discussed yesterday that the New Jersey committee man wasn't asked about, may not even know that that's what happened here.
+That was the fundamental point being discussed yesterday that the New Jersey committee man wasn't asked about.

-Now, let me let me find this.
+Now, let me find this.

 What's wrong with selling advertising?